SVT-40: SVT-40

 SVTs frequently suffered from vertical shot dispersion; the army reported that the rifles were of "flimsy construction and there were difficulties experienced in their repair and maintenance".
 The stock, made of Arctic Birch, was prone to cracking in the wrist from recoil.
-This was generally remedied by drilling and inserting one or two large industrial bolts horizontally into the stock just before the wrist meets the receiver.
+This was generally remedied by drilling and inserting one or two large industrial crossbolts horizontally into the stock just before the wrist meets the receiver.
 Many rifles were also poorly seated in their stocks, letting the receiver shift on firing.
 This led to a field modification that selectively shimmed the stock with birch chips, usually around the receiver and in between where the wood stock meets the lower metal handguard.
 For a sniper rifle, this was unacceptable and production of the specialized sniper variant of the SVT was terminated in 1942.
 Milling scope rails in the receivers of standard SVT rifles was also discontinued.
 Other production changes included a new, simpler muzzle brake design with two vents per-side instead of the six on the original.

 AVT-40 automatic rifle

 To supplement the Red Army's shortage of machine guns, an SVT version capable of full-automatic fire (designated the AVT-40) was ordered into production on 20 May 1942; the first batches reached the troops in July.
 It was externally similar to the SVT, but its modified safety also acted as a fire selector allowing for both semi-automatic and fully automatic fire modes.
 When fired automatically the rifle had a rate of fire of approximately 750 RPM, faster than the DP machine gun which fired the same cartridge at 550 RPM.
 To better resist the stress of automatic fire, the AVT featured a slightly stouter stock made of hardwood usually distinguished with a large “A” engraved in it; surplus AVT stocks were later used on refurbished SVTs.
 The automatic fire was largely uncontrollable, and the rifles often suffered breakages under the increased strain.
 Documents discovered after the war indicated that during testing, under continuous automatic fire, an AVT-40's barrel would be "shot out", meaning the rifling in the barrel would be completely worn down, in as little as 200-250 rounds.
 The use of the AVT's automatic fire mode was subsequently prohibited, and production of the rifle was relatively brief; none were made after the summer of 1943.
+15 round and larger magazines appear to have been experimented with.

 SKT-40

 A shorter carbine version SKT-40 (СКТ-40) was designed in 1940 and was submitted to a competitive test with a design of Simonov in the same year; neither was accepted for service.
 Later, a prototype version chambered for the new, shorter, 7.62×39mm round was developed, but was not accepted for production.
-A silenced variation was also experimented with, though it too ended in failure.